 Per Performance: $1200 + $150 travel fee.
 2 Performances, Same Day and School: $1850 + $150 travel fee.
 3 Performances, Same Day and School: $2500 + $150 travel fee.
 Per Performance, Same Day, Different School: $1200 + $150 travel fee

-CCSS.ELA-LITERACY.CCRA.L.3 Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening.
-Students will learn how to utilize basic phonemes and letter components to create beatbox and vocal percussion sounds and rhythms.
-Additionally, students will learn that similar sounds, when combined with varying pitches, can be used to imitate instrument sounds.
+L3 – Apply knowledge of language to understand how language functions in different contexts, to make effective choices for meaning or style, and to comprehend more fully when reading or listening.
+Specifically, during transit’s program, students learn how to utilize basic phonemes and letter components to create beatbox and vocal percussion sounds and rhythms.

-K-8/B/I/P/A.MR.1 – Understand the interacting elements to respond to music and music performances. transit outlines and demonstrates the different qualities and voice range placement of the different voice parts used to create a cappella music.
-Students will hear varying timbres, tempos, pitches, and dynamics, and will be amazed at how all can be enhanced and amplified using our sound technology.
+K-8/B/I/P/A.MR.1 – Understand the interacting elements to respond to music and music performances. transit’s program helps students to understand interacting elements and respond to music and music performances by outlining and demonstrating the different qualities and voice range placement of the different voice parts used to create a cappella music. transit’s program also demonstrates the various historical settings and contexts in which different a cappella styles have been used.

 Paul Buksbazen, Music Teacher at Polo Ridge Elementary School